AparnApu/COMP3004_A3_Q1/README.md

 4. Run the code via the command `python3 perform_crud.py`.
     1. Enter your password

-5. Now you can use the command-line prompts and user interface to perform various CRUD operations.
+5. Now, you can use the command-line prompts and user interface to perform various CRUD operations.

 ## Video Demonstration